neo4j-drivers/neotime/docs/source/index.rst

     date
     time

-In addition to these classes, the module also exports several constants:
+In addition to these classes, the module exports several constants:

 .. attribute:: neotime.MIN_YEAR